History of Mozambique in Timeline

 Mozambique

-Mozambique is a country in Southeast Africa, bordered by the Indian Ocean to the east, Tanzania to the north, Malawi and Zambia to the northwest, Zimbabwe to the west, and Eswatini and South Africa to the south and southwest.
+Mozambique is a country in Southeast Africa, bordered by the Indian Ocean, Tanzania, Malawi, Zambia, Zimbabwe, Eswatini, and South Africa.
+Maputo serves as its capital and largest city.
 It is separated from Comoros, Mayotte, and Madagascar by the Mozambique Channel.
-Its capital and largest city is Maputo.

 1929: Termination of the Niassa Company's concession

-In 1929, the Niassa Company's concession was terminated, marking a move towards stronger Portuguese control.
+In 1929, the Niassa Company's concession was terminated as part of the corporatist Estado Novo regime's move towards stronger Portuguese control.

 1942: Mozambique Company concession not renewed

-In 1942, the Mozambique Company's concessions were not renewed due to unsatisfactory performance and a shift towards stronger Portuguese control.
+In 1942, the Mozambique Company's concessions were not renewed due to unsatisfactory performance and a shift toward stronger Portuguese control of the Portuguese Empire's economy.

-In 1951, the Portuguese overseas colonies in Africa were rebranded as Overseas Provinces of Portugal.
+In 1951, the Portuguese overseas colonies in Africa, including Mozambique, were rebranded as Overseas Provinces of Portugal.

 June 1960: Mueda Massacre

-In June 1960, the Mueda massacre resulted in the death of Makonde protestors, provoking the struggle for independence from Portuguese rule.
+In June 1960, the Mueda massacre resulted in the death of Makonde protestors, which provoked the struggle for independence from Portuguese rule in Mozambique.

 September 1964: FRELIMO Initiates Guerrilla Campaign